Robert Barrick

 Gerhard Pilcher

-Gerhard Pilcher, Senior Scientist at Elder Research Inc., enjoys data mining, especially in the areas of fraud detection and risk management, using various analytical methods, working with people, leading change and timely management of complex projects.
-His work experience spans both private and government sectors, including international experience.
+Gerhard enjoys predictive analytics and data mining, especially related to the areas of Fraud Detection, Financial Risk Management, and Health Care outcomes using various analytical methods, working with people, leading change, and timely management of complex projects.
+His work experience spans both private and government sectors including international experience.

 Moderator: How to Start a Data Analytics Group